-The Better Markets team is closely following Silicon Valley Bank’s failure and the rapidly developing implications for our financial system.
-Below are key materials and coverage Better Markets has received during the past few days.
+The Better Markets team is closely following the failures of Silicon Valley Bank (SVB) and Signature Bank—as well as First Republic Bank and the overall ongoing banking crisis.
+Below are key materials and coverage Better Markets has received since the beginning of the crisis.
 You can also find our work in recent months that outlined the very issues that led to the bank’s failure and the resulting turmoil.

 For our latest views and commentary check us out on Twitter:

 Our team held a webinar on the actions policymakers need to take to address the baking crisis (5/10/23)

 Statement on White House Call to Reverse Deregulation of Banks: We applauded the Biden administration for proposing to reverse dangerous deregulation by the Trump administration and Federal Reserve that led to the SVB crisis.
 (3/31/23)

 Statement on White House Steps to Hold Reckless Bank Executives Accountable: We applauded the effort to give regulators the tools to punish bank executives and called for more action to reverse Trump era deregulation (3/17/23)

 Statement on Need for Accountability: We were encouraged by President Biden’s demands for accountability and asked it to take immediate action to hold bankers, regulators, and others who acted wrongly or failed to do their jobs accountable.
 (3/13/23)

 Fed Instability Report: While most of the current focus on the Federal Reserve (“Fed”) is around inflation, the big missing story is how the Fed’s actions have created many of the most significant risks and issues we face today.
 These risks played an important role in SVB’s failure.
 (1/17/23)